AI Prompt: Comprehensive M&A Event Analysis Framework

 Stage 3: The Convergence Analysis (Where Bottom-Up Meets Top-Down)

-This is the most critical enhancement.
-We now cross-reference our quantitatively generated list with event-driven intelligence.
+We cross-reference our quantitatively generated list with event-driven intelligence.

 • Action: We take our list of 20-30 companies from Stage 2 and check it against lists from industry-specific publications or analyst reports, such as GEN's Top 10 Takeover Targets of 2025.
 Any company that appears on both our quantitative screen and a credible external list is immediately elevated to "Tier 1" status.